How to Freeze Lasagna the Right Way

-Also, consider the dish you’re going to assemble and freeze your lasagna in.
-A disposable pan (Renolds sells a pack of 3 for $13) is a great choice since you can toss it after it’s used (nothing to clean!) and you’ll still have access to your pans and casserole dishes.
+Also, consider the dish you’ll assemble and freeze your lasagna in.
+A disposable pan is a great choice because you can toss it after it’s used (nothing to clean!) and you’ll still have access to your pans and casserole dishes.
 If you plan on using a glass or ceramic dish, double-check that it has been tempered, or else it can crack in the freezer.
 Get more freezer tips with our go-to guide to freezing just about anything.

 Assemble your favorite lasagna recipe, then let it cool completely.
 Popping a hot lasagna to your freezer can cause other items in your freezer to start to defrost, which can affect their taste and texture, or cause bacteria to develop.
 Plus, freezing a hot lasagna can cause ice crystals to form throughout, leading to freezer burn and a mushy reheated lasagna.
 Trust us, taking the extra time to cool the lasagna is definitely worth it.